 The scenery is mesmerising.

-The best way to explore this remarkable landscape is to grab your favourite hiking boots and walk the 10.3 kilometre Tre Cime di Lavaredo loop.
-It’s an easy to follow trail across high rocky ledges, verdant alpine meadows and panoramic mountain vistas.
-It’s one of our favourite hikes in the Dolomites.
+The best way to explore this remarkable landscape is to hike the 10.3 kilometre Tre Cime di Lavaredo loop.
+It’s an easy-to-follow trail across high rocky ledges, verdant alpine meadows, and panoramic mountain vistas.

 Here’s what you need to know.